apollo-elements/apollo-elements/packages/hybrids/README.md

 </code-copy>

 ### 👾 Mutations
-Like queries, you can use the `client` and `mutation` factories, or you can spread the generalized Hybrid.
+Like queries, you can use the`mutation` factory, or you can spread the generalized Hybrid.

 <code-copy>